Walt Disney Animation Studios: 2010–2019: New leadership and return to success

-2019–present: Ongoing changes & struggles
+2019–present: Ongoing changes and struggles

 In August 2019, it was announced that Andrew Millstein would be stepping down from his role as president, before moving on to become co-president of Blue Sky Studios alongside Robert Baird, while Clark Spencer was named president of Disney Animation, reporting to Walt Disney Studios chairman Alan Bergman and working alongside chief creative officer Jennifer Lee.

-Frozen 2, a sequel to Frozen, was released in November 2019.
+The sequel Frozen 2 was released in November 2019.
 The film grossed over $1 billion worldwide and received an Academy Award nomination for Best Original Song.

 From 2020 to 2022, Disney Animation produced a series of experimental shorts called Short Circuit for the Disney+ streaming service.
 The first pack of shorts was released in January 2020, and a second pack was released in August 2021.
 During that period, Disney Animation returned to work on hand-drawn animation once again, having released the hand-drawn "At Home with Olaf" web short "Ice," as well as three hand-drawn animated Goofy shorts for Disney+, and a hand-drawn animated "Short Circuit" titled "Dinosaur Barbarian".
 In April 2022, Eric Goldberg confirmed plans within the studio to develop hand-drawn animated films and series.
 That year saw the release of the hand-drawn shorts Mickey in a Minute, released as part of the Disney+ documentary Mickey: The Story of a Mouse, and Oswald the Lucky Rabbit, which marked the title character's first animated short produced by Disney Animation since Disney acquired the rights for the character in 2006.

 In December 2020, the studio announced that it was expanding into producing television series – a business usually handled by the Disney Television Animation division.
 Most of the projects in development were for Disney+.
 The CG series produced included Baymax! (a spin-off of Big Hero 6), Zootopia+ (an anthology series set in the Zootopia universe), and Iwájú (an original long-form science fiction anthology series co-produced with British-based Pan-African entertainment company Kugali Media).
 In addition, employees from Disney Animation were involved on the Disney Television Animation series Monsters at Work, based on Pixar's Monsters, Inc. franchise.